Notgnoshi/generative/README.md

 6262	6264
 ```

-The `geom2graph` tool also works on 3D geometries, and even mixed 2D and 3D input, where it assumes the Z coordinate of the 2D geometries is 0.
+~~The `geom2graph` tool also works on 3D geometries, and even mixed 2D and 3D input, where it assumes the Z coordinate of the 2D geometries is 0.~~
+The `geom2graph` tool is _supposed_ to work on 3D geometries, but due to the limitations of the GEOS library, the z coordinate is ignored when line-line intersections are calculated and snapped together (the graph noding process).
+For now, it will only work on 2D geometries, because fixing GEOS, open source as it is, is no small task, and, well, this project is for fun.

 ```shell
 $ tools/parse.py --config examples/maya-tree-2.json |